joechiu/adb-tools/README.md

 ## Synopsis

-If you are tired of using Android SDK to compile the project and install the apk to your mobile from Linux these adb tools provides an alternative yet efficient way to build the Android apps by commands instead.
+If you are tired of using Android SDK to compile and install the apk from Linux to your mobile then these simple adb tools probably are a good choice.
+These tools provides an alternative yet efficient way to build the your developed Android apps to your mobile by commands instead.

 ## Code